Coronavirus (Covid-19) update: Environmental Protection

 We have also made some changes to the way we work.
 Our officers will not, for the time being, be carrying out site visits or meetings related to complaints.
 You may be asked to provide evidence, such as a noise nuisance diary or photos / video to support a complaint.

 If you can give us contact details or email addresses we can contact the people responsible for the nuisance to let them know we have received a complaint.
 We won't disclose the origin of any complaints received.

 You can make a complaint online using the Environmental Protection Complaints Form.

 Guidance around coronavirus is constantly changing, and you should check back to our website frequently for updated information.

 Noise pollution can come in many forms.
 For example noise from loud music, barking dogs, alarms and power tools are all sources of neighbourhood noise.
 Noise from industrial machinery, construction sites and licensed premises are also common sources of noise.
-Complaints about excessive noise will be investigated by officers from Trafford Council’s Pollution and Licensing section.
+Complaints about excessive noise will be investigated by officers from our Pollution and Licensing section.

-Trafford Council recognises that noise can affect people in a number of different ways and situations.
+We recognise that noise can affect people in a number of different ways and situations.
 A range of services are provided which can help resolve many of these complaints.